Decomposition of the task

 If different performer skills are required to answer different questions of the task.

 Let's say that, in addition to the questions from the previous step, you want to find out the cat's breed.
-To do this, you need performers who are competent in this field.
+To answer this question, you need performers who have sufficient knowledge in this area.

-If a performer is to provide a general solution by multiple criteria.
+If a performer must provide a general answer based on multiple criteria.

-For example, review multiple parameters of an ad and decide which category of buyers will be interested in it.
+For example, the task is to review multiple parameters of an ad and decide which category of buyers will be interested in it.
 It's better to ask specific questions about the ad and make a decision based on combinations of answers yourself.
 This way the results will be more accurate.

-- Surveys: It's important that all questions are answered by one performer.
+- Surveys: It's important that all questions are answered by the same performer.

-- Field tasks: If you need to verify various data about the same organization, it makes no sense to ask one performer to check whether the organization is open and another one to take a look at its business hours on the door.
+- Field tasks: If you need to verify various data about the same organization, it doesn't make sense to ask one performer to check whether the organization is open and another one to take a look at its business hours on the door.

-We also recommend watching a video tutorial for requesters.
+We also recommend watching our video tutorial for requesters.
 It explains how to decompose projects and provides a test task consisting of three projects: filtering data, completing the task, and reviewing responses.

 - Create a new project to post your task.